flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 target those environments.
 This is why we talk about mobile frameworks and desktop frameworks and the like.

+One of the reasons I stopped using Rails was because it was a _web application framework_, but I wanted to build _single page applications_.
+At the time (around 2012?), I was learning to use Angular and wanted to deploy applications that used it, but it didn't really fit with Rails's design.

+And that's OK.
+Some people write programs for Linux, some people write for macOS, some people still write for Windows for some reason (just kidding! don't kill me!).
+A framework is a tool, and tools are built for a specific purpose.
+If you're trying to achieve a purpose the tool isn't built for, use a different tool.

 ## More Benefits of Using Frameworks

 So far I've mostly discussed how frameworks bring benefits to the